hungpham2511/hungpham2511.github.io/_posts/2018-12-05-posix-threads.md

 - After C1 takes the results, B1 and B2 return to A to get things to work on.

-This intuitive strategy can be achieved with semaphores.
+This strategy is precisely what can be achieved with semaphores.

 # Questions and Answers